vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

 nuances around conditions may be lost relative to the original presentation, which can be accessed in the git history of this file.

-Temperature adjustments always start for indoor temperature at exercise time is less than 20 degrees Celsius (68 degrees Fahrenheit) and the downward adjustment is proportional to how far below 20 degrees Celsius the indoor temperature is.
+Temperature adjustments only apply when the indoor temperature at exercise time is less than 20 degrees Celsius (68 degrees Fahrenheit) and the downward adjustment is proportional to how far below 20 degrees Celsius the indoor temperature is.